 Return to Research

-3. Discuss the details of your study with your advising professor, to make sure that your methodology is sound, your instruments are well designed, and that your study fits well with your intended participants, context, and so forth.
+2. Discuss the details of your study with your advising professor to make sure that your research is well designed.
+They are the experts on research.

-8. Once the ELI Director has approved your study, obtain approval of any ELI teacher you hope to involve in your study.
-Note that, even if the ELI administration approves a project, individual teachers have the right to refuse to participate or to have their class participate in a study, if they feel it interferes with instruction or the aims of the course.
+6. Once the ELI Director has approved your study and you have received IRB approval, obtain final approval of any ELI teacher you hope to involve in your study.
+Please note: Even if the ELI administration approves a project, individual teachers may decline to participate or to have their class participate in a study if they feel it interferes with instruction or the aims of the course.

 Policies related to writing your paper